ndporter/nvivo-qdr-open-data/episodes/01-archiving-and-reusing-qualitative-data.md

 -   Close the launch dialog, if it appeared, using the `x` at the top left.
 -   From the `File` menu at the top of your screen, select `Open Project...`.
--   In the dialog that opens, navigate to where you extracted the data, scroll to the bottom, and find `Mannheimer_Redacted_Interview_Analysis.nvpx`.
+-   In the dialog that opens, navigate to where you extracted the data, scroll to the bottom, and find `Mannheimer_Redacted_Interview_Analysis.qdpx`.
--   Click the file then click `Open`.
+-   Click the file, make sure the `Import code colors` option is checked, then click `Open`.
--   If you see an `Upgrade Project` dialog, select a location then follow the directions to upgrade.
+-   Choose a location in the `Save As` dialog that pops up and name the project `Mannheimer_Reuse`.

-Once the upgrade is complete, the project should open automatically in NVivo.
+Nvivo will take some to convert the `qdpx` project into an NVivo project then open the project in the main NVivo window.
 :::
 :::